-Wild and without is mine and my partner's travel blog.
-Built and designed by me using Wordpress and a modern frontend tech.
+Wild and without is my and my partner's travel blog.
+Built and designed by me using Wordpress and a modern frontend tech stack.
 We use the blog to write about our travel adventures and showcase my photography.

 December 2018 - now